bwengals/ccsnmultivar/README.md

 ```

-This makes it easy to create many different design matrix, basis, and multivar objects to test
+This makes it easy to create many different DesignMatrix, Basis, and Multivar objects to test
 different fits and parameter influences quickly.

 ```python